- Off road parking

 One bedroom: 1 x double.
 Shower room with shower, basin and WC.
 Open-plan living area with fitted kitchen, dining area and sitting area with log-effect electric fire.

 LPG central heating with electric fire in sitting room.
 Free standing gas cooker, microwave, fridge, TV with Sky FreeSat package, DVD, stereo/CD player.
 All fuel and power inc. in rent.
 Bed linen inc. in rent.
 Off road parking for two cars.
 Shared lawned garden and private front patio with garden furniture and BBQ.
-One well-behaved dog welcome.
-Sorry, no smoking.
+Sorry, no pets and no smoking.
 Shop 4 miles, pub 2.5 miles.
 Note: No babies or children.

 This property offers the following short breaks: